Black Orchid (character): Suzy

 The grown-up Suzy is identical to her "sister" and carries on the tradition in both the DC Universe and related Vertigo titles.
-She has appeared in four event titles: 1999's Totems one-shot, 2001's Justice Leagues limited series, 2005's Day of Vengeance limited series, and 2006's Infinite Crisis limited series.
+She has appeared in four event titles: 1999's Totems one-shot, Justice Leagues (2001), Day of Vengeance (2005), and Infinite Crisis (2006).
 She is at present an ally of the Shadowpact and the Birds of Prey.

-An unidentified Black Orchid recently appeared in the weekly Trinity series, as a member of an alternate universe Justice League.
+An unidentified Black Orchid appears in Trinity as a member of an alternate universe Justice League.

 Alba Garcia

-A new Black Orchid resembling the original (with a slightly modernized costume) appears in The New 52, the 2011 reboot of DC's continuity.
-In this new timeline, she is assigned to the Justice League Dark by Steve Trevor and is an agent of ARGUS.
-Her name has been revealed to be Alba Garcia, formerly an army private whose arms had been amputated.
-She transforms into a monstrous purple Swamp Thing-like creature during her time in a magical alternate dimension where each member of the Justice League Dark suffers differently due to the effects of the new environment.
-The transformation possibly suggests that she is linked to an elemental force analogous to "the Green", considering Swamp Thing's physical form manifests due to his connection to the Green.
+A new Black Orchid resembling the original (with a slightly modernized costume) appears in The New 52 continuity reboot.
+In this new timeline, she is assigned to the Justice League Dark by Steve Trevor and is an agent of A.R.G.U.S.
+Her name has been revealed to be Alba Garcia, a former army private whose arms had been amputated.
+She transforms into a purple Swamp Thing-like creature after being trapped in another dimension.

 Powers and abilities

-The first Black Orchid had super strength, durability, flight, and was a master of disguise.
+The first Black Orchid had superhuman physical abilities, flight, and was a master of disguise.
 The second and third Black Orchids had super strength, flight, and could absorb nutrients from the air.
 The second version could also generate seductive pheromones and was seen to change her eye pigmentation, commenting that skin, hair, and eye color were easy for adjust (presumably linking back to her predecessors' disguise ability).

-The New 52 version of the character seemingly possesses all of these abilities, as well as the power to change shape at will, providing a modern explanation for the elaborate disguises of the original.
-Her manipulation of the Red and the Green allow her to change form, and stretch her body to extreme lengths.
+The New 52 version of the character can shapeshift by channeling the Red and the Green.